garronej/tss-react/README.md

 > WARNING for [Storybook](https://storybook.js.org): As of writing this lines storybook still uses by default emotion 10.
 > Material-ui and TSS runs emotion 11 so there is [some changes](https://github.com/garronej/onyxia-ui/blob/324de62248074582b227e584c53fb2e123f5325f/.storybook/main.js#L31-L32)
 > to be made to your `.storybook/main.js` to make it uses emotion 11.

-> NOTE: [Here](https://mui.com/guides/migration-v4/#2-use-tss-react) is the official documentation for migrating from the old mui's makeStyles to TSS.

 ## Avoiding `import { makeStyles } from "../../../makeStyles"`